techidaily/site-win11-tips/source/_posts/5-steps-to-disable-automatic-updates-in-windows.md

 ## 3\.
 How to Stop Automatic Office Updates Using the Group Policy Editor

  Another way to disable automatic Office updates is via the Group Policy Editor.
 It’s worth noting that you can only access the Group Policy Editor on Professional, Education, or Enterprise editions of Windows.
-If you're on Windows Home, be sure to check out[how to access the Local Group Policy Editor on Windows Home](https://www.makeuseof.com/tag/access-group-policy-editor-even-windows-home-settings-try/) before continuing.
+If you're on Windows Home, be sure to check out [how to access the Local Group Policy Editor on Windows Home](https://www.makeuseof.com/tag/access-group-policy-editor-even-windows-home-settings-try/) before continuing.

  By default, the Group Policy Editor does not include any modules for managing Microsoft Office settings.
 So, in order to stop automatic Office updates via the Group Policy Editor, first, you’ll have to download and install Administrative Templates for Microsoft Office products.
 Here are the steps for the same.

-1. Open up your web browser and head over to Microsoft Download Center to[download the Administrative Template files (ADMX/ADML) for Office apps](https://www.microsoft.com/en-us/download/details.aspx?id=49030) .
+1. Open up your web browser and head over to Microsoft Download Center to [download the Administrative Template files (ADMX/ADML) for Office apps](https://www.microsoft.com/en-us/download/details.aspx?id=49030) .
 ![Download Office Administrative Templates](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/12/download-office-administrative-templates.jpg)
 2. Double-click the downloaded**EXE file** to run it.
 3. Accept the license terms and click the**Continue** button.